-This is the text of “Big Germs,” a revised and abridged story that I am reading at the SF in SF gathering in San Francisco at 6 pm on Sunday, June 23, 2024.
+This is the text of “Big Germs,” a strongly anti-gun story that I read at the SF in SF gathering in San Francisco on Sunday, June 23, 2024.
 This post appears on Medium as well.
+And you can hear a podcast version.
+One more option is that you can read a longer version of “Big Germs” that appeared in BoingBoing on May 22, 2024.

 Zoe sits on the steps behind her family’s house.
 Her dog Bowser lies flopped on the damp earth.
 It’s April in California.
 Zoe savors the neighborhood sounds, copying her sensations and her comments to an uvvy patch on the back of her neck.
 An uvvy is a type of tweaked sea slug, and uvvies grant their users a sort of telepathy, which is called teep.